Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Operating as a statutory entity provides some level of asset protection for the owners.
 (The degree to which an owner’s assets are protected depends upon the type of entity and the specific state’s laws.)

-The type and amount of information that must be disclosed in the initial application for formation or foreign qualification with the state (such as Articles of Incorporation, Articles of Formation, or Certificate of Authority) as well as in the ongoing Annual Report filings varies among the states depending upon the type of entity and how “business-friendly” the state is.
-For example, Delaware, Nevada and Wyoming require very little information to be disclosed.
+The type and amount of information that must be disclosed in the initial application for formation or foreign qualification with the state (such as Articles of Incorporation, Articles of Formation, or Certificate of Authority), as well as in the ongoing annual report filings, varies depending upon the state and type of entity.

-States are far more uniform when it comes to the registered agent requirement.
-(Remember, some states refer to this as an “agent for service of process”, “resident agent” or “statutory agent.”
-Regardless of the name, the requirements and functions are the same.)
+States are more uniform when it comes to the Registered Agent requirement.
+Some states refer to this as an “agent for service of process”, “resident agent” or “statutory agent.”
+Regardless of the name, the requirements and functions are the same.

 All states require that any formal entity (corporation, LLC, LLP or LP) designate a Registered Agent that -

-Most states also require that the registered agent be available during normal working hours throughout the year in order to accept service of process and other official court and government documents.
+Most states also require that the Registered Agent be available during normal working hours throughout the year in order to receive service of process and other official court and government documents.

 It behooves any statutory entity to do more than just meet the statutory minimum.
-It is advisable to have an experienced professional registered agent company, such as CT, serve as the company’s registered agent.
-This ensures that the person receiving the information will deliver it to the appropriate individuals within the company in a timely manner.
+It is advisable to have an experienced professional Registered Agent service provider serve as the company’s Registered Agent.
+This helps ensure that the person receiving the documents will deliver them to the appropriate individuals within the company in a timely manner.